How Hemp Legalization Has Opened the Door for Growth in Other Industries

 Hemp Farming & Harvesting

 Hemp growing is a highly specialized type of farming requiring specific machinery.
-The options for hemp farming equipment is varied and depends on multiple factors such as growing methodology and intended use of the hemp.
-The two most common uses for hemp are for textiles or CBD oil.
+The options for hemp farming equipment are varied and depend on multiple factors such as growing methodology and intended use of the hemp.
+The two most common uses for hemp are textiles or CBD oil.
 Both require specific types of equipment.
 As the demand for hemp and CBD grows, so will the need for the various, specialized hemp farming equipment.